Discover Botswana

 MAMMALS

 The Northern Chobe /Caprivi river system is the only area in Botswana and in fact Southern Africa where one will find the Puku.
-This is also found with the red lechwe occuring in small herds near water.
-The riverine habitats are good places to find the Chobe bushbuck with its marvellous colours and coat markings.
-The Chobe River has plenty hippo, crocodile, and the largest herds of elephant found anywhere in africa.
+This is also found with the red lechwe occur in small herds near water.
+The riverine habitats are good places to find the Chobe bushbuck with its marvelous colour and coat markings.
+The Chobe River has plenty hippo, crocodile, and the largest herds of elephant found anywhere in Africa.
 Sable and Roan antelope are a special especially in the woodland areas, or at pans and rivers when they come down to drink.

 BIRDING HOTSPOTS